RobTillaart/Arduino/libraries/ADS1x15/README.md

 |      SDA              |   0x4A  |         |
 |      SCL              |   0x4B  |         |

+## Interface

+### Initializing

+To initialize the library you must call constructor as described below.

 - **ADS1x15()** base constructor, should not be used.
 - **ADS1013(address, TwoWire \*wire = &Wire)** Constructor with device address,